cjb/GitTorrent/README.md

 ### The Decentralization of GitHub

 **GitTorrent** is a peer-to-peer network of Git repositories being shared over BitTorrent.
+You can read more about the project at [this blog post](http://blog.printf.net/articles/2015/05/29/announcing-gittorrent-a-decentralized-github/).

 To get started:
 ```